 Maryland residents who have certain disabilities may be eligible to receive a handicap license plate or placard from the Maryland Motor Vehicle Administration.
-The different types of handicap permits you can receive include.
+The different types of handicap permit you can receive in Maryland include.

 - License plates for permanent disabilities (valid for two years)

 - Temporary placards for short-term disabilities (valid for up to six months)

 - Permanent placards for long-term disabilities (valid for four years)